 Immediately identified as the prime suspect, Thornton and stood trial for murder at Warwick in August.
 He admitted to having had sex with Mary but not to murdering her (his solicitor put it about that Mary had killed herself out of a sense of shame).
 There was general surprise and outrage after his acquittal.
 Sponsored by the magistrate who had investigated the crime, Mary’s brother William sued Thornton using an ‘Appeal of Murder’, a civil suit of medieval origin designed to give families a means of avenging a death.

-The case was to be heard in London where it attracted the horrified fascination of people of all ranks of society.
-Thornton, advised by his smart barristers, countered William Ashford’s suit with a dramatic challenge.
-In Westminster Hall, he threw down a white leather gauntlet and declared his right to ‘trial by battel’, that is, hand-to-hand slugging it out in Smithfield with cudgels and shields.
+The case was heard by four judges at the Court of King’s Bench sitting in Westminster Hall in London and attracted the horrified fascination of people of all ranks of society.
+Thornton, advised by his smart barristers, countered William Ashford’s suit with his own dramatic challenge.
+In court, he threw down a white leather gauntlet and declared his right to ‘trial by battel’, that is, hand-to-hand slugging it out in Smithfield with cudgels and shields.
 Reluctantly, after much deliberation and argument on both sides and many sittings of the court, the four judges were forced to admit that such a process was still legal.
 The burly bricklayer was free to fight for his life.

 The problem for William, Mary’s brother, was that he was a slightly-built lad of 23.
 Whether or not Thornton murdered Mary, killing William would be no problem.
 William was forced to withdraw and Thornton won again.
 Public detestation was so severe, however, that Thornton eventually took himself off to America.
 Appeal of murder and trial by battle were both expunged from the statute book in 1819.

-This then was the background to William Barrymore’s play Trial by Battle.
-The characters were rendered as mere stereotypes and the action was shifted from England to an unspecified European country and a world of castles and gothic interiors, in an era that was vaguely medieval: Abraham Thornton was now Baron Falconbridge, a ruthless and lustful villain; Mary Ashford, his wronged and virtuous victim, became Geralda, and her brother and champion William was the brave Hubert.
+This then was the background to William Barrymore’s melodrama Trial by Battle.
+As was the convention, the characters were rendered as stereotypes.
+The action was shifted from England to an unspecified European country and a world of castles and gothic interiors, in an era that was vaguely medieval: Abraham Thornton was now Baron Falconbridge, a ruthless and lustful villain; Mary Ashford, his wronged and virtuous victim, became Geralda, and her brother and champion William was the brave Hubert.
 But where in real life due process failed to provide the cathartic ending the public craved, justice for Mary and death for Thornton, Barrymore’s Third Act delivered all that supporters of Mary Ashford had wished for.